-Your Thermapen will rise to within 0.5 °C of your target boiling temperature within one second (Thermapen ONE) or three seconds (Thermapen Classic) and continue to approach your target over the next two or three seconds.
-The final resting temperature should be between 0.3 °C (Thermapen ONE) or 0.4 °C (Thermapen Classic) or above and below the target temperature you wrote down at the beginning of the procedure (worst case).
+Your Thermapen will rise to within 0.5 °C of your target boiling temperature within three seconds and continue to approach your target over the next two or three seconds.
+The final resting temperature should be between 0.4 °C above and below the target temperature you wrote down at the beginning of the procedure (worst case).